dhrubojoutidas/pro1/README.md

 - ✅ Documentation & reporting
 - ✅ Version control with GitHub

+[Indigenous Science and STEM
   “As part of my coursework at Curtin College, I engaged in research and writing on topics related to Indigenous Science and STEM, including the role of traditional knowledge in medicine and technology.”

+## 📚 Academic Projects

+### [Indigenous Science and STEM – Academic Portfolio](Indigenous_Science_&_STat Curtin College, I engaged in research and writing on topics related to **Indigenous Science and STEM**, including the role of traditional knowledge in medicine and technology.
+This project includes:
+- Essays on **Digital Divide** and its impact on Indigenous communities.
+- Argument plans on **Indigenous medicinal knowledge** and its integration with modern science.
+- Scientific essays demonstrating structured academic writing and research skills.

+**Skills Highlighted:** Academic writing (TEEL), source evaluation (CRAAP), APA 7th referencing, research techniques, and critical thinking.

+👉 [Click hereto explore the full project

 ---

  🎮 Tank Shooter Game (C)